lorenzopalloni/lorenzopalloni.github.io/content/bio/_index.md

 draft: false
 ---

-As a Machine Learning Engineer, I thrive at the intersection of industry and academia, embracing research and engineering with equal fervor.
-My passion lies in implementing innovative solutions, contributing to open-source projects, and collaborating in multicultural environments to develop products that have a positive impact on the world.
+My passion lies in bridging the gap between Machine Learning and Embedded Systems (a field known as TinyML).
+I am a lifelong learner, driven by the desire to implement innovative solutions, contribute to open-source projects, and collaborate in multicultural and fast-paced environments to develop products that positively impact the world.

-I'm truly passionate about Statistics, Computer Science, and Mathematics, especially considering them as a means to Machine Learning applications.

-Academically, I hold a Bachelor's in Statistics and a Master's in Computer Science with a focus on Data Science.
-Professionally, I have over a year of experience as a Data Scientist at Swiss Re, the world's largest reinsurance company, and over a year as an R&D Machine Learning Engineer at Henesis Srl, a private research department.

-Beyond work, I'm a weighted calisthenics enthusiast 💪 and I enjoy reading non-fiction books on personal development and psychology 📚.
+Outside my canonical work hours, you can find me skating on my mini-cruiser or reading non-fiction books about personal development and psychology.
+Despite being a teetotaler who avoids drugs, I surprisingly find dancing to tekno music an excellent stress-reliever and cardio workout.
+I value socializing, especially on weekends and I'm committed to self-improvement and positively influencing others, always aiming for win-win situations in my interactions.
+During the weekdays, my early mornings are dedicated to focused study sessions, while late afternoons are reserved for gym time.

+Ah, I use Arch (and Vim), BTW.